Richard Ferrand

+In June 2022, he became the third incumbent presiding officer of the French lower house in history to be unseated after distant predecessors Raymond Forni in 2002 and Armand Marrast in 1849 (during the French Second Republic).

 Early life

 Ferrand was born on 1 July 1962 in Rodez, France.
 Ferrand graduated high school in Bünde, Germany and studied German and Law at Toulouse 1 University Capitole and then Université Paris-Descartes where he became a PS member at the age of 18.

 After leaving university, Ferrand worked as a journalist for multiple publications including Center Presse, Auto Moto, Circuler, Vie publique, La Dépêche du Midi and Le Monde.
 In 1991, Ferrand became the communications advisor for Kofi Yamgnane, the then- secretary of state to the Minister of Social Affairs and Integration.

-Political career
+Career

 Early beginnings

 Ferrand joined the Socialist Party (PS) in 1980 and was elected as the councillor in the township of Carhaix-Plouguer in 1998 as his first elected office.
 In the municipal elections in 2001 and 2008, Ferrand lost in both times, obtaining 31% of the vote in 2008.

 In the 2010 regional elections, Ferrard was one of the PS nominees for the Finistère department.
 He became councillor for the region on 21 March 2010 and has since chaired the socialist and related group.

 In 2007, Ferrand ran for Finistère's 6th constituency under the PS banner.
 He lost to Christian Ménard who achieved 50.19% of the vote.
 In 2012, Ferrand ran in the same constituency for PS where he got 32.2% of the vote in the first round and then 58.3% of the vote in the second round.